githubsah/data-analyst-portfolio/README.md

 **What this shows:**
 - Business question → analysis → insight thinking
-- Comfort using Excel formulas for analysis (LOOKUPs, IF logic, aggregations)
+- Comfort using Excel formulas for analysis (VLOOKUP, INDEX-MATCH, IF logic, aggregations)
 - Pivot Table and chart-based trend analysis
 - Dashboard design for business reporting
 - Translating raw data into business insights